sensu-plugins/sensu-plugins-pdns/README.md

 ## Functionality
 metrics-pdns.rb - Query PowerDNS for statistics.
 Record stats as metrics and output in Graphite plaintext format

+arguments:
+--syslog: specify the path to syslog to fetch the extra pdns stats from. default: /var/log/messages

 Details:
  [PowerDNS statistics](https://doc.powerdns.com/recursor/metrics.html)